 For a true seafood experience, head out on a tour with a local Vietnamese fisherman and enjoy freshly caught seafood on board the boat.

 Should you prefer to stray away from seafood, Hoi An is also well known for its Cau Lau noodle dish.
 Only found in Central Vietnam, Cau Lau is a rice noodle dish with thick noodles topped with bean sprouts, croutons, greens and roast pork.

-Vespa food tour in Saigon
+Vespa food tour in Ho Chi Minh City

 Bon Ha Market in Hue

 Bon Ha Market, a highly recommended stop for local food, is a great place to sample some fantastic bun bo Hue.
 Bon Ha Market offers delicious dishes beyond bun bo Hue, including banh khoai or the "Hue pancake."
-These savory pancakes are pan fried with rice flour, water and sometimes coconut milk, and stuffed with slivers of pork, shrimp and bean sprouts.
+These savoury pancakes are pan fried with rice flour, water and sometimes coconut milk, and stuffed with slivers of pork, shrimp and bean sprouts.